Skip to content

 Digital Transformation in Kuwait City: Smart Metering and Non‑Revenue Water Reduction

-• For Consumers: Enables direct feedback on usage patterns, comparisons against efficient users, and timely alerts regarding potential leaks.
+• Consumer Engagement: Provides direct feedback on usage and alerts for potential household leaks.

-• Algorithmic Leak Detection: Granular data collected within defined District Metered Areas (DMAs) forms the technical foundation for algorithmic leak detection.
+• District Metered Areas (DMAs): Granular data within DMAs forms the foundation for algorithmic leak detection.

 Why is a nationwide smart meter rollout essential in Kuwait City?